Apex-Aimer/monorepo/packages/terms/terms-of-use.md

 ## Content on ApexAimer

+ApexAimer is an independently developed project by fans for fans of "Apex Legends" and holds no official affiliation, sponsorship, or endorsement from Electronic Arts Inc. (EA), Respawn Entertainment, or the EA Competitive Gaming Division (EAC).

+All images, icons, trademarks, and game assets referenced or utilized in ApexAimer belong to their respective owners.

+"Apex Legends" is a registered trademark of Electronic Arts Inc. It's important to note that neither EA nor Respawn Entertainment endorses or assumes responsibility for the content offered within this application.

-Unless where otherwise specified or clearly recognizable, all content available on ApexAimer is owned or provided by the Owner or its licensors.
+Unless specifically stated or inherently apparent, all content available through ApexAimer is either owned by the Owner or licensed from its licensors.

-The Owner undertakes its utmost effort to ensure that the content provided on ApexAimer infringes no applicable legal provisions or third-party rights.
-However, it may not always be possible to achieve such a result.
+The Owner diligently strives to ensure that content on ApexAimer does not violate any legal statutes or third-party rights.
+Nevertheless, there may be instances where this is not entirely achievable.

-In such cases, without prejudice to any legal prerogatives of Users to enforce their rights, Users are kindly asked to preferably report related complaints using the contact details provided in this document.
+Should any content-related concerns arise, Users are encouraged to contact us through the provided contact details in this document, before pursuing legal action.
+We highly value your feedback and are committed to addressing your concerns promptly and effectively.

 ## Rights regarding content on ApexAimer - All rights reserved